Cross-Disciplinary Internship Program

 Application Submission: Please send all documents and enquiries to the Research Personnel and Event Coordinator at email@example.com with “CDI Program – [LAST NAME]” as the subject line.

-Notice of Decision: Mid-January 2020 via email.
+Notice of Decision: Mid-January 2020 via email for 2019 competition applications (now closed).

 See below for examples and opportunities for working with potential astroparticle physics researchers.